Welcome to The Gobbins….

 The Gobbins Experience

 The Gobbins Path is an arduous trek that is often narrow and uneven, accessed by a very steep pathway.
-Due to the nature of the rugged coastal location suitable outdoor clothing and walking boots or shoes are essential.
+Due to the nature of the rugged coastal location suitable outdoor clothing and walking/hiking boots with thick tread and ankle support are essential.
 Without exception, all guests must wear a safety helmet whilst experiencing The Gobbins.
 To enjoy The Gobbins a good level of fitness is needed.
 You must be fit enough to climb 50 flights of stairs and walk a very steep 1 in 5 gradient.